Delta183/RCVV-App/README.md

 # RCVV-App
 iOS counterpart of the Rose Cottage Visiting Volunteers application and the front end of the system.
-The MERN Stack exists at a backend at blah
+The MERN Stack exists at a backend at https://github.com/Delta183/RCVV_Backend_Site

 ## Background